 It lets us treat IT more like an investment than a required, though hardly appreciated expense.

-10. Always choose one software for all purposes
+10. You wanted to choose one software for all purposes

 There are quite a lot of aspects in which IT supports business.
 We have different software that can support many different areas of business such as: